Table of Contents

 4. Click Check Now for immediate results, or Queue Check to process in the background.

 5. Results appear in tabbed sections: Quick Info, Deductibles, Benefits, Medicare, and Validations.
+The same layout is used for both Eligibility and Coverage Discovery results, since the payer returns the same response shape for both.

 Eligibility AI Assistant